 - a.
-Emergency Admission: Emergency admissions are the most seriously ill patients.
-The condition of this patient is one of immediate and extreme risk.
-This patient requires immediate attention and is likely to expire without stabilization and treatment.
-The emergency admission patient will be admitted immediately to the first appropriate bed available. - b.
-Urgent Admissions: Urgent admission patients meet the criteria for inpatient admission; however their condition is not life threatening.
-Urgent admission patients will be admitted as soon as an appropriate bed is available.
-Urgent admissions include admissions for observation as determined by Center for Medicare/Medicaid Services (CMS) criteria. - c.
+Non-Elective Admission: Non-Elective admissions are the most seriously ill patients.
+The condition of this patient is one of immediate risk.
+This patient requires immediate attention and needs stabilization and treatment.
+The non-elective admission patient will be admitted immediately to the first appropriate bed available. - b.
 Elective Admissions: Elective admission patients meet the medical necessity criteria for hospitalization but there is no element of urgency for their health's sake.
 These patients may be admitted on a first-come, first-serve basis.
-A waiting list will be kept and each patient will be admitted as soon as a bed becomes available.
+A waiting list may be kept and each patient will be admitted as soon as a bed becomes available.